Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/index.md

 ## After This Course

 You'll be able to:
--  Build responsive websites from scratch
+- ✅ Build responsive websites from scratch
--  Create interactive web applications with JavaScript
+- ✅ Create interactive web applications with JavaScript
--  Develop REST APIs with Flask
+- ✅ Develop REST APIs with Flask
--  Implement full CRUD operations
+- ✅ Implement full CRUD operations
+- ✅ Add user authentication and security
+- ✅ Manage environment variables and secrets
+- ✅ Use client-side storage (localStorage, sessions)
--  Deploy applications to production
+- ✅ Deploy applications to production (Render, Vercel)
+- ✅ Build complete full-stack systems ready for real users
--  Continue learning advanced topics (databases, authentication, cloud deployment)
+- ✅ Continue learning advanced topics (databases, payment systems, cloud services)

 ---

 ## Let's Begin Your Journey

-From zero to full-stack developer in 42 lessons.
+From zero to full-stack developer in 47 lessons.
 Are you ready?

 It starts with one question: **"What is the internet, really?"**

+And it ends with you deploying a **complete production application** that serves your barangay.

 Let's dive in and discover together how to build the digital future of your community.

-**Simulan natin!** (Let's start!)
+**Simulan natin!** (Let's start!) 🚀